aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 It all depends on the timing when the interrupt request was sent and when the poll() is called.

-EDMA implementation keeps a state per interrupt if it was asserted from the last time a poll() was called.
-If the same interrupt is sent by the CL multiple times before the poll() is called, the next call to the poll() will just indicate that there was one or more interrupts, but it doesn't provide the interrupt count, and it doesn't keep a queue.
+EDMA implementation keeps a state per interrupt event if it was asserted from the last time a poll() was called.
+If the same interrupt is sent by the CL multiple times before the poll() is called, the next call to the poll() will just indicate that there was an interrupt event, but it doesn't provide the interrupt count, and it doesn't keep a queue.